IT4063C/IT4063C.github.io/content/assignments/15.final-project/index.md

 ## Introduction
 This is a capstone project to demonstrate your mastery of the course material.
 You're expected to choose your project that interests you and that can be solved with data, and to present your project to the class.

+The project is worth 38% of your final grade.

 ## Learning Objectives
 - synthesize everything that was taught in this class to build a data analysis system
 - Identify a problem that you can solve with data.